czielinski/pyconsg2015/README.md

 ## Concurrent Computations on Multicore Processors

-Slides from the talk _Concurrent Computations on Multicore Processors_ given at PyCon SG 2015 on June 18, 2015 in Singapore (see also https://pycon.sg/schedule/presentation/54/).
+Slides from the talk _Concurrent Computations on Multicore Processors_ given at [PyCon SG 2015](https://pycon.sg/) on June 18, 2015 in Singapore (see the announcement of the talk [here](https://pycon.sg/schedule/presentation/54/)).
+A recording of the talk can be found [here](https://www.youtube.com/watch?v=XWm02dbaJTY).

 ### Description
 In this talk we will discuss the _multiprocessing_ module, which allows parallel programming on multicore processors.
 We will do a quick comparison with the _threading_ module, cover the core API and finally discuss common pitfalls.